coders-school/good-practices/module1/03_principles.en.md

 ___

-## Scout rule - the scout rule
+## Scout rule

-> Always leave the campsite at least as you found it.
+> Always leave the campsite in the same state as you found it.
 <!-- .element: class="fragment fade-in" -->

 Same with the code as with the camping.
-If you get dirty in the code - you have to clean it up.
+If you do mess in the code - you have to clean it up.
 Cleaning up after others is also very welcome.
 <!-- .element: class="fragment fade-in" -->

 If you touch someone's code, e.g. by just adding one line - try to improve it.
 <!-- .element: class="fragment fade-in" -->

-Cleaning is to be in a separate commite.
+Cleaning should be in a separate commit.
 <!-- .element: class="fragment fade-in" -->

 ### Pros